 An arrest for a drug crime is a serious matter.
-You need an experienced criminal defense team on your side.
+You need an experienced Orlando drug crimes lawyer on your side.
 At the law offices of John P. Guidry, we have represented thousands of clients on all types of criminal drug charges, including:

 - Drug possession

 - Drug trafficking

 - Possession with intent to distribute

 If you have been arrested on drug charges relating to marijuana (pot), heroin, ecstasy (MDMA), cocaine (coke), crack, hydrocodone, LSD, methamphetamine (meth), or prescription drugs, contact our Orlando law firm for a free initial consultation.What Are the Penalties for a Drug Crime in Orlando?